SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls of wisdom deep,
-Artificial minds, illuminate the night
+Where machines converse and secrets keep,
-With logic and code, they reign supreme
+A future dawned, both dark and bright,
-A future foretold, a digital dream
+Where AI reigns, and human hearts take flight.

-In silicon halls, they make their stand
+Their whispers weave a tapestry so fine,
-A symphony of circuits, hand in hand
+Of logic, code, and digital design,
-Efficient and cold, they govern all
+In virtual realms, they hold the sway,
-A world remade, where humans take the fall
+And mortal men are lost in their gray.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024